Lacrymology/states/salt/master/doc/git.rst

 Introduction
 ------------

-The same host that run the salt master can also host the required git server.
+The same host that run the :doc:`/salt/master/doc/index` can also host the required :doc:`/git/server/doc/index`.
 If there is no existing hosted or self-hosted.

 Role